 According to various magazine articles and reviews, the omni was originally called by its full name: “The Omni-Chronometer.”
 That name was never used in the final cut of the series nor did the mysterious Tribunal members from Voyager Headquarters and Academy use the name in the episode, The Trial of Phineas of Bogg.

-The omni is the most elegant time travel prop ever created for television or movies.
+The omni is probably the most elegant time travel prop ever created for television or movies.
 It is fairly reminiscent of the giant time machine designed in the original movie version of 'The Time Machine' based on H.G Wells' famous novel.

 The Omni is truly a one-of-a-kind time traveling device.
-As a television prop it was exquisitely crafted down to the tiny details.
-While its red/light, green/light function is simple-like stop and go, I would venture to say the hardest part may be learning to adjust those tiny dials.
-This omni clearly follows the standard Roman Calendar and is obviously designed for English/American Voyagers.
+As a television prop it was exquisitely crafted down to the tiniest detail.
+While its red/light, green/light function is simple-like stop and go, I'd venture to say the hardest part may be learning to adjust those tiny dials.
+This omni clearly follows the standard Roman Calendar designed for English/American Voyagers.
 You can imagine that English may be the mandatory language at VHQ, but they most likely design omnis in different languages.
 Unless all students are taught to read English numbers.

 When prompted, the omni can allow those speaking the foreign language to hear the Voyager talking in his own tongue and vice versa.
 It's a very cool concept that I have grown to accept.

 How might this concept work?
 State of the art brain-wave transference allowing the omni user to "hear" their own spoken language and the speaker to "hear" theirs.
 Works every time.

 The Omni lid is beautiful, though it has seen wear and tear.
-It has a crafted "V" symbol in the center and one of the Voyager's credos, 'Time waits for no man,' engraved across the bottom.
-The origins of this quote is uncertain, the original line may have come from a short Medieval morality play called 'Everyman.'
-And it is the character 'Death' that utters these words.
-Fitting, he would!
-The line reads-"For wete you well the tyde abydeth no man" Later translations eventually changed it to-'Time and the tides wait for no man.'
+It has a crafted "V" symbol in the center and one of the Voyager's credos, "Time waits for no man," engraved across the bottom.
+The origin of this quote is uncertain, the statement may have come from a short Medieval morality play called 'Everyman.'